rbuttric/Airborne-Analytics/README.md

   included in the funtion get_airport_traffic_data there is an option to set sample_data=True, this will pull data from daily_ap_cnt_df.csv instead of querying the database.
 2. Demand Forecasting - Dashboard.ipynb
    - This file contains the best performing model found in Demand Forecasting - Analysis-Modeling.ipynb, user inputs for origin/destination airport and flight date, and outputs demand predictions and historic demand trends.
 This file also contains the function that allows the pulling of sample data.
+### Delay Prediction
+1. Query Data from AWS DB - AWS DB - Query Data.ipynb
+   - This file contains the code that queries and exports the dataset from the AWS database for machine learning purposes.
+It also includes the dataset used for model validation.
+2. ML Preparation - Machine Learning - Preparation.ipynb
+   - This file includes the code for Exploratory Data Analysis (EDA), target variable analysis, feature selection, and the selection of the machine learning model.
+3. ML Model 1 - Machine Learning - Random Forest.ipynb
+   - This file contains the code for data splitting, target value transformation, model training using Random Forest, hyperparameter tuning, model analysis, and model validation.
+4. ML Model 2 - Machine Learning - LGBM.ipynb
+   - This file contains the code for data splitting, target value transformation, model training using LightGBM, hyperparameter tuning, model analysis, and model validation.

 Feel free to explore our project and leverage the power of data-driven insights for a smoother and more informed air travel experience!